awsdocs/aws-iot-docs/developerguide/detect-device-side-metrics.md

 The number of TCP ports the device is listening on\.

-Use this metric to specify the maximum number of authorization failures allowed for each device in a given period of time\.
-An authorization failure occurs when a request from a device to AWS IoT is denied \(for example, if a device attempts to publish to a topic for which it does not have sufficient permissions\)\.
+Use this metric to specify the maximum number of TCP ports that each device should monitor\.

 Can be used with ML Detect: No